Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph

 \subsection{Datasets}

-We conducted experiments on two multi-hop question answering datasets, i.e., WebQuestionsSP (WebQSP) \cite{yih2015semantic} and ComplexWebQuestions (CWQ) \cite{talmor2018web}.
+We {conduct} experiments on two multi-hop question answering datasets, i.e., WebQuestionsSP (WebQSP) \cite{yih2015semantic} and ComplexWebQuestions (CWQ) \cite{talmor2018web}.
 Table \ref{Statistics-table} shows the statistical information of the datasets.
-For WebQSP, we use the partition algorithm to construct the sub-KSGs based on the data processed by \cite{He-WSDM-2021}, which follows the retrieval method proposed by \cite{sun2018open}.
-Because the WebQSP dataset is small, the train and dev matching datasets used for training phase are constructed by selecting a sub-KSG containing true answers and random sampling 20 sub-KSGs for each example.
+For WebQSP, we use the partition algorithm to construct the sub-KSGs based on the processed data \cite{He-WSDM-2021}, which follows the retrieval method proposed in \cite{sun2018open}.
+Because the dataset is small, the train and dev matching datasets used for training phase are constructed by selecting a sub-KSG containing true answers and random sampling 20 sub-KSGs for each example.
 For the test dataset, each example contains a natural language question and all partitioned sub-KSGs.
 The model computes a ranking score for each (question, sub-KSG) pair.
-As shown in Table \ref{Statistics-table}, the average number of entities in each KSG is 1429.9 and each KSG produces an average of 1279.9 sub-KSGs after the partition process.
-The coverage rate means that about 94.9\% of examples in the dataset can find answers in their corresponding KSGs.
+The average number of entities in each KSG is 1429.9 and each KSG produces an average of 1279.9 sub-KSGs after the partition process.
+The coverage rate, namely the percentage of examples that can find answers in their corresponding KSGs, is 94.9\%.

-For CWQ, we use the preprocessed datasets released by \citet{kumar2019difficulty}.
+For CWQ, we use the preprocessed datasets released by \cite{kumar2019difficulty}.
 Each sample contains a question, a subgraph from which the question is derived and a set of answer entities.
 The CWQ dataset contains 22989 matched (question, subgraph) pairs.
 The division ratio of train set, dev set and test set is 8:1:1.
 For the train set and the dev set, we produce the same number of negative examples as the positive ones.
 For each question, we select a confusion-prone subgraph from the training subgraph set that is similar to the matched subgraph but contains no answer nodes as a negative sample.
 TF-IDF is used to compute the similarity of the text of two subgraphs.
 For the test dataset used for ranking evaluation, it consists of a matched subgraph and 49 unmatched subgraphs which are similar to the matched one.
 Therefore, the average number of sub-KSG (subgraph) for the CWQ dataset is 50.
 We merge these 50 sub-KSGs (subgraphs) to form a pseudo KSG for each example.
-As shown in Table \ref{Statistics-table}, the average number of entities in a pseudo KSG is 95.9 and the coverage rate of the test dataset is 95.7\%.
+The average number of entities in a pseudo KSG is 95.9 and the coverage rate of the test dataset is 95.7\%.